dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

         bind_property("GDExample", "speed", GDEXTENSION_VARIANT_TYPE_FLOAT, "get_speed", "set_speed");
     }

-If you build the extension with ``SCons``, you'll see in the Godot editor the new property shown not only on the documentation page for the custom class but also in the Inspector dock when the ``GDExample`` node is selected.
+If you build the extension with ``scons``, you'll see in the Godot editor the new property shown not only on the documentation page for the custom class but also in the Inspector dock when the ``GDExample`` node is selected.